pjryan93/PRRadialMenuPopover/README.md

    ```

     4)add the delegate methods to the collectionviewcontroller

+    Used this method to show the menu.
+Make sure there is a valid cell on the point pushed.
+    - (BOOL) buttonMenu:(PRPopoverButtonMenu*)buttonMenu shouldShowAtPoint:(CGPoint)point

+    Used this method get the index of a pushed button.
+The Point returned is the point of the gesture.

+    - (void) buttonAtIndex:(PRPopoverButtonMenu *)buttonManager didSelectButton:(NSInteger)index atPoint:(CGPoint)point

      ```Objective-C
      //Use this method to gurantee the location of the push was over a valid cell.
     - (BOOL) buttonMenu:(PRPopoverButtonMenu*)buttonMenu shouldShowAtPoint:(CGPoint)point {